storageos/storageos.github.io/_docs/reference/labels.md

 | QoS                 | `storageos.com/throttle`            | true / false                         | Deprioritizes traffic by reducing the rate of disk I/O, when true.                                                                                                                                                                 |
 | Placement           | `storageos.com/hint.master`         | Node hostname or uuid                | Requests master volume placement on the specified node.
 Will use another node if request can't be satisfied.                                                                                                                      |

-Feature labels are a powerful and flexible way to control storage features, especially when combined with [rules]({% link _docs/reference/cli/rule.md %}).

 To create a volume with a feature labels:

 ```bash